Aquilegia canadensis (Red Columbine)

 |Habitat:||part shade, shade, sun; rocky woods and slopes, cliffs, bluffs|

 |Plant height:||1 to 3 feet|

-5 upside down tubes fused at the tips into a bell shape.
-The spurs at the base of each tube are hollow.
-Color is red with yellow tips, but can range from pink-red to orange-red.
-A bundle of yellow stamens hangs down from the bottom of the bell.
-Flower is 1 to 2 inches long from the tip of the tube spur to the tip of the stamens.
+Open, branching cluster of hanging, bell-shaped flowers at the top of the plant.
+The upside-down flowers have 5 yellow petals each rolled into a column and forming a long, red, hollow spur at the top.
+5 flaring, red, petal-like sepals alternate with the spurs.
+A bundle of long, yellow stamens hangs down from the bottom of the bell.
+Flower is 1 to 2 inches long from the tip of the spur to the tip of the stamens.

-Leaves are compound in 3's, basal and alternating up the slender stem.
-Leaflets may be notched and/or lobed in 2 or 3 segments, to 2½ inches long and wide.
+Leaves are compound in groups of 3, basal and alternating up the slender stem.
+Leaflets are up to 2½ inches long and wide, notched and/or lobed in 2 or 3 segments, on short stalks, the lobes and notches rounded at the tip.
+Leaves in the flower clusters are reduced to bracts, stalkless or nearly so, and may be more elliptic without lobes or notches.
 The stem may be slightly hairy, especially on the upper part of the plant.

 Have you seen this plant in Minnesota, or have any other comments about it?